Asking for asylum | Title 42 | Expedited removal | Credible fear interview | Find help |

 Expedited removal is not allowed for unaccompanied children.

-The credible fear screening will happen over the phone or in person with an interpreter.
-An asylum officer will ask you four questions to see if you have a credible fear of persecution.
+The credible fear screening will happen over the phone or in person.
+An asylum officer will ask you four questions.
 Your answers will help them decide if your claim is strong enough to go forward with an asylum interview or immigration hearing.

 - Why did you leave your home or country of last residence?

-- Do you have any fear or concern about being returned to your home country or being removed from the United States?
+- Do you have any fear or concern about being returned to your home country or being removed from the U.S.?

 - Would you be harmed if you are returned to your home country or country of last residence?